 - Breathe, drawing your abdomen in and pulling your belly button toward your spine.

 - Gradually build up the length of the hold from 15-30 seconds initially to 2-3 minutes.
 Be sure to keep your belly button drawn in the whole time.

 This diastasis recti exercise challenges your abdominals to stay engaged and control the pelvis while you move one leg.
 Be sure to keep the abdominals drawn in throughout the entire movement and your pelvis in a neutral position.

-- Lie on the back with your knees bent 90 degrees, feet flat, toes pointing straight ahead, and arms by your sides.
+- Lie on your back with your knees bent 90 degrees, feet flat, toes pointing straight ahead, and arms by your sides.

 - Lift one foot off the floor as high as you can with control.

 - Hold for one full breath, and then slowly lower your leg down and repeat on the opposite leg.